nmaltais/canvas-multiline-text/README.md

  * `lineHeight` - Multiplicator for line height.
 Default is `1.1`. *
  * `verbose` - If true, greenlock-express will log (see below) the server bootstrap.
  * `logFunction` - Custom function for logging, with signature `logFunction(message)`.
 Default is `console.log`.

+## Dependencies
+This module require some kind of Canvas object, so in Node.js you'll need to have `[node-canvas]`(https://github.com/Automattic/node-canvas) installed, even if it's not in this modul's dependencies list.